Azure/azure-powershell/src/Compute/Compute/help/New-AzHostGroup.md

 ### -SupportAutomaticPlacement
 Specifies if HostGroup will enable automatic placement of vm's.
 Automatic placement means these VMs are placed on dedicated hosts, chosen by Azure, under the dedicated host group.
+If not specified, default value will be true.

 ```yaml
 Type: bool